sarahnp7/aws-intermediate/labs/4-codedeploy.md

 ![](../images/github-oauth-token.png)

 I have access to public repo in GitHub access token setting.
-Obviously, if your repository is private you'll need to give access to CodePipeline via the personal access token setting.
+Obviously, if your repository is private, you'll need to give access to CodePipeline via the personal access token setting.

 ![](../images/github-oauth-token-2.png)